Vikms95/js-top-calculator/notes.md

 (X) - *operand2* is not properly catched when the number has zeroes on the right

-(X) - Create *displauReferenceOp* for the operator shown to the user so it does not conflict with the numbers taken
+(X) - Create *displayReferenceOp* for the operator shown to the user so it does not conflict with the numbers taken

 EDGE-CASES TO HANDLE: